Cover bild

 • Resume: After Time Interval

-11 Sekunden is in the Praxis a gute Wartezeit for Flux-2-Flex.
-Zu kurz führt zu vielen unnötigen Check-Requests, zu lang verlängert the Workflow-Laufzeit unnötig.
+11 seconds is in the Praxis a gute Wartezeit for Flux-2-Flex.
+Zu kurz leads zu vielen unnecessarilyen Check-Requests, unnecessarily extends the workflow runtime.

 Check-Node:

-• Node: HTTP Request (Name: HTTP Request - Check URL Bild)
+• Node: HTTP Request (Name: HTTP Request - Check URL image)

 • Method: GET